Animals are suffering and dying in a range of cruel tests

 Cruelty Free International is successfully encouraging regulators to delete tests that are no longer required from legislation and guidelines, and to adopt non-animal methods that have shown to be safe and effective.

 However, progress remains slow and much more needs to be done.
-For example, hundreds of thousands of animals continue to be used worldwide for tests where there are available non-animal methods (see our RAT list campaign).
+For example, hundreds of thousands of animals continue to be used worldwide for tests where there are available non-animal methods.

 The science relating to animal experiments can be extremely complicated and views often differ.
 What appears on this website represents Cruelty Free International expert opinion, based on a thorough assessment of the evidence.

 subtitle: Established in 1898, Cruelty Free International is firmly rooted in the early social justice movement and has a long and inspiring history.